TakuyaMats/Code-Refractor/README.md

 * I had an issue with my terminal where the the command "code ." would not open up VSCode after I made a new repository from github.
 So doing a bit of research, it gave me a solution to install the command code through VSCode so when I punch it in through the terminal, it would open up.
 Here is the solution that helped me solve this issue: https://stackoverflow.com/questions/29955500/code-not-working-in-command-line-for-visual-studio-code-on-osx-mac

 * Another issue I came across was my style.css file was not syncing with my html file.
 It was a simple fix of going back a folder with ../ and since its case sensitive, I capitalized the A for Assets then followed up with /style.css.
 Also I added the type="text/css".
+I changed it for all the sources the images were coming from as well.

 - Changed the content of the title to be more descriptive

 - removed the closing /> from the meta tag

 - Got rid of the header class and deleted the period for all the affected header on CSS.
+Same thing applied for the footer class as well.

 - replaced the div tag for a nav tag for in the headers menu because this defines as a set of navigation links to the website.